 Undergraduate students whose semester (excluding summer session) or cumulative grade point average drops below a 2.0 for the first time must apply for reinstatement to continue their enrollment at Washington State University.
 Students are placed on probation after reinstatement.
 Certified majors on academic probation may be decertified by the academic department.

 Undergraduate students are dismissed from the University after the third semester (excluding summer session) in which the cumulative grade point average is below 2.0.
-Individuals who are dismissed from the University may not enroll in courses at WSU, including on-line and branch campus courses, for two full academic semesters.
-Dismissed individuals will also not be able to seek status as a 'non-degree seeking student.'
+Individuals who are dismissed from the university must wait a minimum of two full semesters (fall/spring, spring/fall) to reenroll for courses offered through any WSU campus.
+Dismissed individuals may not seek status as a 'non-degree seeking student.'
 Dismissed students may enroll in summer session.